nicholaschen09/eatr/README.md

-# Food Finder
+# Eatr

 ## Overview

-Food Finder is a full-stack application that allows users to:
+Eatr is a full-stack application that allows users to:

 - Search for nearby restaurants using the Google Places API.
 - Generate restaurant orders using the OpenAI API.